 “A separate question on people with intersex characteristics will not be included in the 2026 Census.
 The ABS undertook extensive testing to assess whether this information could be accurately collected in a Census context.”

-The ABS said based on testing they were unable to develop a question in the 2026 Census that could be consistently understood and reliably answered by the general population.
+The ABS indicated that its testing shows it is unable to develop a question in the 2026 Census that could be consistently understood and reliably answered by the general population:

 “The ABS recognises the importance of data on variations of sex characteristics and will continue to work on meeting this data need through the ABS survey program,” an ABS spokesperson said.